Pathology Services at DCH

 The Pathology department aims to provide a high quality pathology service to acute hospitals, community hospitals and General Practitioners in West Dorset and adjoining areas.
 The department has modern facilities, opened in 1987, at the Dorset County Hospital site and employs medical, scientific and clerical staff.

 Each laboratory is headed by medically qualified consultants who are available for advice and help with patient investigations, interpretation of results and discussion of clinical problems.
 The laboratories are staffed by qualified Biomedical Scientists (BMS) supported by Medical Laboratory Assistants (MLA).

 Throughout the department the laboratories are committed to providing a rapid, reliable and, above all, quality service to the clinicians and their patients.
 To this end the laboratories participate in a variety of external quality assessment (EQA) schemes to monitor their performance against other hospital departments.
-The departments are accredited through the Clinical Pathology Accreditation scheme (CPA) and the Blood Sciences department is approved by Institute of Biomedical Scientiest (IBMS) for the training of Biomedical Scientists (BMS).
+Histopathology, Microbiology and Blood Sciences including Hospital Transfusion Laboratory are accredited by the United Kingdom Accreditation Service to ISO:15189 : 2012 : Medical Laboratory- requirements for quality and competence.
+All departments are approved by Institute of Biomedical Scientiest (IBMS) for the training of Biomedical Scientists (BMS).

 The laboratories shares a fully computerised result storage and reporting system which can be accessed from terminals in hospitals throughout West Dorset.
 Many GP surgeries and hospital ward areas can also make electronic requests and receive results through software linked to the system.

 Patient confidentiality is taken seriously within Pathology and is assured by the Trust's compliance with the Data Protection Act 2018, the Trusts Data Protectio and Confidentiality Strategy and Consent Policies.

 For Test information please look at the Department page.